News, Wildlife & Scenery | July 18, 2012

 Wildlife alert issued after reports of wildlife being fed and several black bears struck on park roads.

-Parks Canada hopes that increased driver vigilance will make roads safer for wildlife and people.
-“We ask that visitors please slow down, observe speed limits and be extra vigilant on the roads at dawn and dusk when animals are most active,” added Kubian.
-“Not only can following the speed limit prolong an animal’s life by many years, it also contributes to human safety and has the potential to save lives.”
+Increased driver vigilance will go a long way to ensuring wildlife safety.
+Drivers are asked to please slow down, observe speed limits and be extra vigilant on the roads at dawn and dusk when animals are most active.
+Not only can following the speed limit prolong an animal’s life by many years, it also contributes to human safety and has the potential to save lives.

 Parks Canada employs a number of on-the-ground management actions to help reduce roadside wildlife collisions and habituation, including the use of Bear Guardians and signage to alert visitors to the presence of wildlife on roads.
 Bear Guardians interact with visitors on park roads to prevent, monitor and manage bear jams.
 Bear Guardians work closely with resource conservation personnel, who are trained to work directly with bears to minimize the probability of bear/human conflicts and keep bears away from roads, garbage and other risks.